How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 If you’re looking for a luxury resort or a value hotel, we have some ideas for you.
 Check out the videos below of Waikiki resorts and hotels from your favorite YouTubers.

-Rental Car
+Rental Car Cost

-You can technically skip the car rental and save on this cost, but there is so much to do and see on Oahu, we recommend sticking with a rental car.
-Yes, it can be frustrating to pay for nightly parking charges, but if you plan to see a lot and drive to different spots on the island, a rental car is well worth it.
+Yes, it can be frustrating to pay $45 to $65 per night in parking fees, but if you plan to see a lot and drive to different spots on the island, a rental car is well worth it.

 On an average trip, we usually save $60-$75 per week booking with Discount Hawaii Car Rental.
-But on a trip to the big island over New Year’s Eve, we saved over $300!
+But on a trip to the Big Island over New Year’s Eve, we saved over $300!

-Total rental car costs: $1,456
+Total rental car costs: $1,320

 Hawaii car rental guides: